Kentucky Plant Atlas

 ALI: AS HAB: n/a, n/a, n/a, n/a ABU: n/a, n/a, 0

-This commonly cultivated bamboo is sometimes confused with Arundinaria, especially A. tecta (FNA 24).
-P. japonica usually has one delayed dominant branch at each node, often about as thick as the culm (versus 1-3 subequal branches much narrower than the culm), and often outcurved from the culm.
-Its foliage leaves tend to be larger (ca. 15-35 x 1.5-5 cm versus 5-23 x 0.8-2 cm), usually glabrous and pale to glaucous below (versus glabrous or hairy and not at all glaucous).
-Its culm sheaths are more persistent, lack auricles (versus usually present) and have dense, persistent bristly hairs (versus glabrous or sparsely pilose towards margins).
+This commonly cultivated temperate bamboo is sometimes confused with Arundinaria, especially A. tecta (FNA 24).
+P. japonica usually has one delayed dominant branch at each node (sometimes rebranching distally), often about as thick as the culm (versus 1-3 subequal branches much narrower than the culm), and often outcurved from the culm.
+Its foliage leaves tend to be larger (mostly 15-35 x 1.5-5 cm versus 5-23 x 0.8-2 cm), the lower surfaces glabrous or "sporadically shortly red-brown tomentose" and pale to glaucous (versus glabrous or pubescent or pilose and not at all glaucous).
+Its culm sheaths are more persistent, lack auricles (versus usually present) and have persistent bristly hairs distally (versus glabrous or pilose).
+Pseudosasa japonica appears to be an "intergeneric hybrid involving Pleioblastus and Sasamorpha" (Triplett and Clark 2021).